Author Index

 Roy Wallis

-Roy Wallis, lecturer in the department of sociology, University of Stirling, is working on a sociological analysis of Scientology.
+Roy Wallis, a lecturer in the Department of Sociology at the University of Stirling, is working on a sociological analysis of Scientology.

 E. V. Walter